mschuchard/linter-jenkins/README.md

 - **CURL**: Requires CURL installed locally and with access to the Jenkins server.
 Lints with `curl` against the server's REST API endpoint.
 This is the easiest, but Jenkins discourages it for security reasons (CRSF helps with this and is handled automatically).

 ### Note
-Both CLI methods and the CURL method are experimental.
+Both CLI methods are experimental.
 Users are encouraged to file an issue with information if they believe there is an issue with the code implementing them.